 Postsecondary schools can make corrections to a student's FAFSA by:

 - submitting changes via FAA Access to Central Processing System (CPS) Online (the college may use regardless of the method originally used to file the FAFSA).
 The college must have signed documentation from the student and parent (Certification statement on the SAR, a signed copy of the correction or update or a signed verification document).
-Refer to the Application and Verification Guide of the Federal Student Aid (FSA) Handbook for signature requirements.
+Refer to the Federal Student Aid (FSA) Handbook (Application and Verification Guide) for signature requirements.

 Any student who has an FSA ID – regardless of how he or she applied – may correct any data already processed, except the SSN and IRS-related data.
 Corrections can be made via FAFSA on the Web, on the paper Student Aid Report (SAR) or by a Financial Aid Advisor (FAA).
 IRS-related data transferred to the CPS during the IRS DRT process will be masked on FAFSA on the Web and the SAR and SAR Acknowledgement output documents.
 If a correction to that data is needed, only the Financial Aid Advisor (FAA) can make the corrections to IRS-related date via the FAA Access to CPS Online.